-The archives will acquire historical material by donation, bequest, purchase, or transfer, regardless of medium, including: textual records; photographs and other visual records; maps, plans and architectural records; sound recordings or visual recordings; historical memorabilia and digital materials as per the collection mandate.
+The archives will acquire material of cultural heritage value by donation, bequest, purchase, or transfer, regardless of medium, including but not limited to: textual records; photographs and other visual and artistic works; cartographic, technical and architectural records; audio and visual recordings as per the mandate.
+Material may be analog or digital in nature.

-The Local History and Archives department will only accept material on a permanent basis, except when borrowing material for short-term loans to reproduce or to include in displays or exhibits.
+The Local History and Archives department will only accept material on a permanent basis, except when borrowing material for short-term loans for reproduction, research or exhibition.